sethjohnson/MinVR2/display/README.md

 ## VRDisplayNode

 VRDisplayNode is the fundamental class that can be inherited to create a different types of displays.
-It assumes that the node's childrent are read only.
-This gives more control of the children to the subclasses.
-For example, a graphics window node can only have sub-nodes which assume a graphics context.
+It assumes that the subclass has complete control of its children, but a user cannot add or delete the children directly.
+This gives more control of types of children that can be added to a node.
+For example, a graphics window node may require that its children are only of a type that have graphics contexts.

 ## Folder Structure

-The display directory is separated into several folders to handle different levels of functionality:
+The display directory is separated into several folders to handle different levels complexity and functionality:

 * **factories** - Contains factories that can create VRDisplayNodes.
-It is mostly necessary for allowing users to extend MinVR through plugins.
-Users can create their own factories that parse a VRDataIndex and add them to VRMain.
+This folder mostly allows users to extend MinVR through plugins.
+Users can create their own factories which parse a VRDataIndex.
+These then can be added to the VRMain list of available display factories.
 * **interfaces** - Contains a more genearal framework, which allows more *advanced* users of MinVR to extend MinVR beyond the VRDisplayNode architecture.
-* **nodes** - Base display nodes defined in MinVR, specifically for graphics and command line rendering.
+* **nodes** - Contains the base display nodes that are defined in MinVR, specifically for graphics and command line rendering.
-* **renderers** - Base renderers defined in MinVR, specifically for handling render callbacks.
+* **renderers** - Contains the base renderers defined in MinVR, specifically for handling render callbacks and controlling state.

 ***The base display directory contains the VRDisplayNode class which is all you need to start creating your own displays.***